top of page

 • Home Health Aides (HHA): Training for HHAs varies by state but generally involves completing a formal training program, which may be offered by community colleges, vocational schools, or healthcare agencies.
 Some states require certification, while others do not.

-• Certified Nursing Assistants (CNA): CNAs must complete a state-approved training program, typically comprising 75-150 hours of coursework and clinical practice.
+• Nursing Assistants (NA): NAs must complete a state-approved training program, typically comprising 75-150 hours of coursework and clinical practice.
 After completing the program, they must pass a competency exam to obtain licensure.
-CNAs are regulated at the state level and must renew their certification periodically.
+NAs are regulated at the state level and must renew their certification periodically.

 1. Work Environment: